-Gradually there was a breaking away from an applied logotherapeutic oriented, a Rogerian and an existential child therapeutic approach and the views of Vermeer(67), Van der Zeyde(57), Lubbers(25) and Dumont(10) were built on and a pedagogically accountable therapy was developed with the aim of supporting a child to modify his unfavorable feelings, knowing and hierarchy of values.
+Gradually, there is a breaking away from an applied logotherapeutic oriented, a Rogerian, and an existential child therapeutic approach, and the views of Vermeer(67), Van der Zeyde(57), Lubbers(25), and Dumont(10) are built on, and a pedagogically accountable therapy is developed with the aim of supporting a child to modify his/her unfavorable feelings, knowing, and hierarchy of values.

-Consequenty, pedotherapeutic practice implies a more refined and intensified educative practice that involves the modification or correction of meanings rather than the addition of new meanings.
+Hence, pedotherapeutic practice implies a more refined and intensified educative practice, which involves the modification or correction of meanings, rather than the addition of new meanings.
 On this basis, pedotherapy is qualified as an orthopedagogically founded activity.
-The therapeutic event is always characterized by an "ethical-normative influencing, of aligning behaviors to norms, regulating, disciplining, relating, offering, confronting a child with the demands of reality, etc." (40: 23), but always with respect to specific, soundly selected contents of reality connected with a child's disharmonious experiential world contents that have to be 'replaced" by specific, harmonious experiential world contents.
+The therapeutic event is always characterized by an "ethical-normative influencing, of aligning behaviors to norms, regulating, disciplining, relating, offering, confronting a child with the demands of reality, etc."^(40: 23), but always with respect to specific, soundly selected contents of reality connected with a child's disharmonious experiential world contents, which must be 'replaced" by specific, harmonious experiential world contents.
 This essentially assumes that the problematic educative dynamic has been neutralized.

-In this light, nowadays the pedotherapeutic event is described as establishing an intensified educative situation in which an encounter occurs between the orthopedagogue and a child restrained in becoming and learning during which he is purposefully helped to change specific meanings regarding his unfavorable feelings, knowledge and hierarchy of values as a reconstituting of his experiential world.
+In this light, nowadays, the pedotherapeutic event is described as establishing an intensified educative situation in which an encounter occurs between the orthopedagogue and a child restrained in becoming and learning, during which he/she is purposefully helped to change specific meanings regarding his/her unfavorable feelings, knowledge, and hierarchy of values, as a reconstituting of his/her experiential world.

-Although the implicit aim of pedotherapy is re-educating a child to attain full-fledged adulthood^(40: 23), the explicit aim is changing meanings to such a degree that the child's meanings agree with those meanings that he, at this stage of life and according to his ability to give meaning, ought to have already given to himself and to life.
+Although the implicit aim of pedotherapy is re-educating a child to attain full-fledged adulthood^(40: 23), the explicit aim is changing meanings to such a degree that the child's meanings agree with those meanings which he/she, at this stage of life and according to his/her ability to give meaning, ought to have already been given to him/herself and to life.

-In contemporary pedotherapeutic practice the overarching educative aim thus is still pursued indirectly but there is always a specifiable, specific pedotherapeutic aim which is related to changing meanings: Special educative help is offered the deviant child which, in varying circumstances and in accordance with the immediate aim, is actualized on a differentiated basis.
+In contemporary pedotherapeutic practice, the overarching educative aim, thus, is still pursued indirectly, but there is always a specifiable, specific pedotherapeutic aim which is related to changing meanings: Special educative help is offered the deviant child which, in varying circumstances and in accordance with the immediate aim, is actualized on a differentiated basis.

-The design of pedotherapeutic theory has clearly become a matter of particularizing the general pedagogic structure by taking account of the particular problematic dynamics of educating.
-The explanation and interpretation, the practice and evaluation stemming from this within the framework of the problem of becoming or learning are, however, an out and out orthopedagogic matter that can be pedagogically evaluated only in the general sense of the word.
-Therefore these days particular attention is given to the orthopedagogic founding of pedotherapy which aims to eliminate the defects that still remain^(6; 36; 42; 60).
-In addition an indirect as well as a direct approach is given a prominent place during the course of pedotherapy as an orthopedagogically accountable procedure.
+The design of pedotherapeutic theory has clearly become a matter of particularizing the general pedagogical structure by taking into consideration the particular problematic dynamics of educating.
+The explanation and interpretation, the practice, and evaluation stemming from this, within the framework of the problem of becoming or learning are, however, an out and out orthopedagogic matter which can be pedagogically evaluated only in the general sense of the word.
+Therefore, these days, particular attention is given to the orthopedagogic founding of pedotherapy, which aims to eliminate the defects which still remain^(6; 36; 42; 60).
+In addition, an indirect, as well as a direct approach is given a prominent place during pedotherapy, as an orthopedagogically accountable procedure.